lockevod/Karoo-Power_Extension/README.md

 # Karoo Power Extension

 > [!WARNING]
-> This app is currently in beta stage and its main features might not work at all.
+> This app is currently in beta stage and its main features might not work fine.

 This extension for Karoo devices adds a device simulates a virtual power meter.
 You only need to add this power meter (settings -> sensors) and you can use all power fields.